Accounting & Bookkeeping

 Solo Practice Scaling Automation

-Marcus’s situation was typical.
+That situation is typical.
 Five hours of overhead per client per month.
 Eighteen clients.
 Ninety hours of overhead per month.
 At 40 hours per week, that’s over two full weeks of every month spent on things that aren’t accounting.
-No wonder he hit the ceiling.
+No wonder the ceiling arrives.

-I need to explain Marcus’s resistance, because it’s the same resistance I encounter in about 70% of solo practitioners.
+The resistance is worth understanding, because it shows up in the majority of solo practitioners.
 It comes from three deeply held beliefs:

 “My clients chose me for the personal touch.”
-Marcus believed that automated emails, standardized processes, and systematic workflows would make his practice feel impersonal.
-His clients left bigger firms to work with him specifically because he was responsive, attentive, and personal.
-Automating felt like betraying the reason they hired him.
+The belief is that automated emails, standardized processes, and systematic workflows will make a practice feel impersonal.
+Clients left bigger firms specifically for a responsive, attentive, personal service, and automating feels like betraying the reason they hired you.

 “I can’t trust software to handle my client communications.”
-Marcus had seen automated emails from banks and insurance companies — generic, tone-deaf, often irritating.
-He didn’t want his clients receiving messages that felt like they came from a machine.
+Everyone has seen automated emails from banks and insurance companies — generic, tone-deaf, often irritating.
+Nobody wants their clients receiving messages that feel like they came from a machine.

 “Setting up these systems will take more time than they save.”
-With 55-hour weeks already, the last thing Marcus wanted was to add a technology implementation project on top.
-He’d tried QuickBooks Practice Manager years ago, abandoned it after two frustrating weeks, and concluded that practice management tools created more work than they eliminated.
+With 55-hour weeks already, the last thing an overloaded practitioner wants is a technology implementation project on top.
+Many tried a practice management tool years ago, abandoned it after a frustrating couple of weeks, and concluded these tools create more work than they eliminate.

 Every one of these beliefs is reasonable.
 And every one of them is wrong — but you can’t convince a skeptic with arguments.
 You can only convince them with a controlled experiment.